awandahl/t1-control/Rock 4 SE/README.md

 ### T1 control Rock 4 SE
 #### This is a python script where the fq of my QRP Labs QDX/QMX can control the band memory setting on the Elecraft T1 automatic tuner.
-Any transceiver using rigctld can be used of course...
+Any transceiver using rigctld can be used, of course...

 Rock 4 SE specific information: